marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
-abbrev: "TODO - Abbreviation"
+title: "Scrubbing BGP ORIGIN Attribute"
-category: info
+category: std

 docname: draft-todo-yourname-protocol-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"